shavonneg/tp/docs/UserGuide.md

 **Q**: I cannot run the application.<br>
 **A**: Try updating your system.
 On Windows, look for Windows Update.
-For Linux, type in your terminal `sudo apt update -y && sudo apt upgrade`.
+For Linux, type in your terminal `sudo apt update -y && sudo apt upgrade -y`.

 **Q**: What command do I use to [...].<br>
 **A**: You can access the help page by clicking the Help button on the page.